 Maureen Newman currently works as a PhD student studying biomedical engineering at University of Rochester, working towards a career of research in biomaterials for drug delivery and regenerative medicine.
 She is an integral part of Dr. Danielle Benoit’s laboratory, where she is investigating bone-homing therapeutics for osteoporosis treatment.

 Certain proteins that are essential to healthy cell function can be detrimental to a patient when they act in cancer cells.
-The protein nuclear factor erthroid-2-related factor 2 (NFE2L2, ...
+The protein nuclear factor erthroid-2-related factor 2 (NFE2L2, or ...
 Read more

 There are multiple forms of cervical cancer, and each is associated with different outcomes from treatment.
-Squamous cell carcinoma (SCC), adenocarcinoma (AC), and adenosquamous carcinoma (ASC) are the three ...
+Squamous cell carcinoma (SCC), adenocarcinoma (AC), and adenosquamous carcinoma (ASC) are the three most ...
 Read more

-Women who are concerned about cervical cancer are screened more often than is recommended, according to a study from the Soltera Center for Cancer Prevention and Control in Tucson, ...
+Women who are concerned about cervical cancer are screened more often than is recommended, according to a study from the Soltera Center for Cancer Prevention and Control in Tucson, Arizona. ...
 Read more